-d.
+e.
 Grant Amount

 The amount of rental assistance in each project will be based on the number and size of units proposed by the recipient to be assisted over the grant period.
 The amount of rental assistance in each project will be calculated by multiplying the number and size of units proposed by the FMR of each unit on the date the application is submitted to HUD, by the term of the grant.
+Projects can find FMR by year here.